donaldhuynh6568/donaldhuynh6568/README.md

 ### Background

-With a Bachelor of Science in Biology from UC Santa Barbara, I possess a solid foundation in data analysis and a relentless drive to deliver results.
-My educational background in biology has cultivated an analytical mindset and a strong passion for utilizing scientific methodologies to extract meaningful insights from data.
+With a Bachelor of Science from UC Santa Barbara, I possess a solid foundation in data analysis and a relentless drive to deliver results.
+My educational background in biology has cultivated an analytical mindset and a strong passion for collaboration to extract meaningful insights from data.

 Since graduating, I have actively honed my technical skills in coding and statistics, enabling me to create data-driven projects that provide valuable insights and drive impactful outcomes.
 As a current Data Analyst, I consistently demonstrate initiative in identifying opportunities to streamline tasks and leverage data to optimize business operations.
 My close collaboration with leadership and unwavering commitment to delivering high-quality work have consistently positioned me as a valuable contributor to my team and organization.